Independence numbers of Johnson-type graphs: Proofs

 \subsection{Proof of Theorem~\ref{0}}

 Consider an arbitrary independent set $I$ in the graph $J_{\pm}(n,k,0)$.
-Note that supports of the vertices of $I$ form an intersection family; denote it by $F$.
-By Theorem~\ref{EL} we either have $|F| \leq k^k$ and hence $|I| \leq 2^k k^k$ or $F$ has a transversal $U$, such that $|U| \leq k-1$.
-The first case is obvious.
+Note that supports of the vertices of $I$ form an intersecting family; denote it by $F$.
+Let $U$ be a minimal (by inclusion) transversal of $F$.
+As $U$ is minimal, for every coordinate $a \in U$ there is a vertex $x_a \in I$, such that $\supp x_a \cap U = \{a\}$.